+Just about all the music I can provide for town celebrations, neighborhood gatherings, corporate functions, casino stages, wineries, garage/deck parties, and bars/nightspots grows out of our duo, THE BLUE 2.
 Both members are twice inducted into the Iowa Rock and Roll Hall of Fame and individually inducted into the Iowa Blues Hall of Fame.
 Jeff Petersen-guitar/vocals; Bob Dorr-drums/harmonica/vocals.
-The song list comes from 38 years of playing music together.
+The song list comes from 40+ years of playing music together.
 Blues, Rockabilly, Americana, even a country song and maybe an old Blue Band song or three!
 Jammers welcome to sit in.
 Jokes and laughter are a mainstay of each performance.
 This band is willing to travel a few hundred miles from its base in Cedar Falls/Waterloo.
 The Blue 2 can deliver all necessary sound equipment for a crowd of up to 200.
 Price, always negotiable, generally $300-$600 depending on travel time/if we do sound/length of performance time/ and if you’ll feed us!
-The Blue 2 has had many successes at Tabor Home Winery and were invited by The South Skunk Blues Society to be the between-band entertainment for the 2018 Bowlful of Blues Festival.
-They have also appeared at Botanical Blues Celebration, Des Moines Botanical Gardens; and co-host the Parlor City Pub Jam in Cedar Rapids on the final Tuesday of every month.
+The Blue 2 has had many successes at Tabor Home Winery and have been well received as The South Skunk Blues Society between-band entertainment for the 2018 Bowlful of Blues Festival; the Botanical Blues Celebration, Des Moines Botanical Gardens; Sturgis Falls Days, Cedar Falls; Gilbertville Depot Anniversary Celebration; Hearst Center For The Arts, Cedar Falls; Hartman reserve Fundraising Dinner, Cedar Falls; and numerous deck and back yard/garage parties.
 Please feel free to contact any of these venues for recommendations/insight.
 See The Blue 2 performance of Wayfaring Stranger on IowaPBS Television’s 9/11 Commemorative show a few years ago.

-Bob Dorr’s Limestoners have hosted the Thursday Night Blues Jam in the Cedar Valley (Cedar Falls/Waterloo) for over three years, starting on August 25, 2016 at The Limestone Lounge in Waterloo (hence the Limestoner name) and adds Blue Band bass player Doug Norton to the above described Blue 2 mix of blues, rockabilly, Americana, soul, and country music.
-All three members sing.
-Many times The Limestoners add a fourth person to the group.
-Blue Band sax players Nolan Schroeder and Eddie McKinley are frequent fourth player additions.
-Blue Band singer Cathy Henry Rohlf has also been part of Limestoner shows.
-In addition to the Thursday night jams in Waterloo, The Limestoners have been part of The Music In The Junction Celebration in West Des Moines; National Trails Day, White Rock Conservancy, Coon Rapids IA; Byron’s Street Dance, Pomeroy IA; Rollin’ On The River Blues Festival, Keokuk IA; The East Grove Farms Music Festival; Annual April Fools Bike Ride; Riverside Casino Show Lounge; Music In The Park Concert Series, Hills IA; Sturgis Falls Days, Gateway Park, Cedar Falls; Grimes Farms and Conservation Area, Outdoor Amphitheater, Marshalltown IA; Cedar Valley Arboretum fundraiser and other festivals.
+Once The Blue 2 starts adding more players (want a dance band?
+Maybe we should add a bass player.
+And a sax player!) we are now calling that group Bob Dorr & Friends featuring Jeff Petersen (formerly known as The Limestoners) We generally think in terms of a 3-5 piece band with this group, often joined by a variety of multi-instrumentalists and singers, including Nolan Schroeder (sax and bass) Buddy Franklin (bass and keys) Doug Norton (bass and vocals) singer Cindy Grill, Sleepy Bones Allison (young stringed instrument phenom) Tom Barry (sax), Stumpf fiddle player Barb Farrow, Tommy ’T-Bone’ Giblin (keys) Dan DJ Johnson (bass and vocals) and many former Blue Band members including Eddie McKinley, John and Cathy Rohlf, Ed Flack, Sam Salomone, and Heath Pattschull.
+We always have a Fender “Jam Amp” in the truck and encourage our blues playing friends to sit in on a few tunes.
+This band (under the name The Linestoners until 2022) has been part of The Music In The Junction Celebration in West Des Moines; National Trails Day, White Rock Conservancy, Coon Rapids IA; Byron’s Street Dance, Pomeroy IA; Rollin’ On The River Blues Festival, Keokuk IA; The East Grove Farms Music Festival; Annual April Fools Bike Ride; Riverside Casino Show Lounge; Music In The Park Concert Series, Hills IA; Sturgis Falls Days, Gateway Park, Cedar Falls; Grimes Farms and Conservation Area, Outdoor Amphitheater, Marshalltown IA; Cedar Valley Arboretum fundraiser and other festivals.
 Price: $400-$1200 depending on how many players you’d like in the band/travel time and expenses/if we need to supply a sound system/ and if you’ll feed us!
 Stop out and join the fun and feel free to contact any of these festivals and nightclubs for recommendations.
-The recordings Isn’t It Sweet, What Love’ll Make You Do, and Drugs, Drugs, Drugs (cuts 1, 2 & 3 on the playlist at bottom of this page) are from The Limestoner’s appearance at the Iowa Public Radio Friends Blues Blowout at Electric Park Ballroom, Waterloo, January 2017 (Blue Band fans might recognize the songs!)
+The recordings Isn’t It Sweet, What Love’ll Make You Do, and Drugs, Drugs, Drugs (cuts 1, 2 & 3 on the playlist at the left of this page) are from an appearance at the Iowa Public Radio Friends Blues Blowout at Electric Park Ballroom, Waterloo, January 2017 (Blue Band fans might recognize the songs!)

-Jeff and I also play in BlueMississippi (correct spelling) is the combination of the two original Blue Banders, Bob and Jeff, and the two original members of Iowa Rock’n’Roll Hall of Fame inductees, The Mississippi Band, Dave Hummel and Cricket Davis.
+Jeff and I also play in BlueMississippi (correct spelling) which is the combination of the two original Blue Banders, Bob and Jeff, and Dave Hummel and Cricket Davis, the two original members of the Iowa Rock’n’Roll Hall of Fame inducted group, The Mississippi Band.
 The band is the classic two guitars, bass, and drums instrumentation (with Bob and Dave occasionally playing harmonica) with all four singing.
 Music ranges from classic 60s blues to Americana favorites to occasional original songs.
 This band is willing to travel a few hundred miles from home (Bob and Jeff live in Cedar Falls/Waterloo, Dave and Cricket live in the Dubuque area) and can deliver a sound system for an event ranging up to 500 people.
 Price: $500-$1500 depending on travel time and expenses/if we need to supply a sound system/ and if you’ll feed us!
 Cuts 4, 5, 6 & 7 in the playlist, Statesboro Blues, Have You Ever Loved A Woman, She’s About A Mover and Boppin’ The Blues were done by BlueMississippi at the 2018 Iowa Public Radio Friends Blues Blowout at Electric Park Ballroom in Waterloo.